Ultimate Guide To Your Sri Lanka Holidays

 Beautiful mountains seem to be everywhere in the central mountain range, here you breadth fresh and cool air.
 Nuwara Eliya, Bandarawela, Haputale and Ella are the most popular destination in Sri Lanka with the healing climate in the mountains.
-Especially ell is a very popular holiday destination for the foreign tourists in Sri Lanka.
+Especially ell is a very popular holiday destination for foreign tourists in Sri Lanka.
 Ella is locality with rugged terrain where you get a large number of mountains, valleys, waterfalls, tea plantations etc. The number of opportunities for nature lovers is endless in Ella with treks and paths for trekking, mountain climbing, walking and caving.

 Any Sri Lanka road trip to Sri Lanka should include a visit to the cultural triangle of Sri Lanka.
 This is where you see the cream of Sri Lankan rich historical past.
 Most of the world heritage sites of Sri Lanka are to be found here.
 You have the opportunity to study the stunning ancient cities and exquisite artwork of the artisans, who lived thousands of years ago.
 Here you can see a large number of temples, palaces, gardens, fortresses, reservoirs and well-planned canal system.

-There are a large number of clear lakes doted in the dry-zone and it is numbering several thousand.
-The tourist traffic who is fascinated with foreign culture and history is heading to the dry-zone of Sri Lanka.
+There are a large number of clear lakes dotted in the dry-zone and it is numbering several thousand.
+The tourist traffic who is fascinated with foreign culture and history is heading to the dry zone of Sri Lanka.
 You never find so much of evidence of Sri Lankan history in any other part of the island, because the majority of historically important cities such as Anuradhapura are to be found in the dry zone of Sri Lanka.
 UNESCO World heritage sites such as Sigiriya, Dambulla, Anuradhapura, Polonnaruwa belongs to the dry zone of Sri Lanka.
 I think the cultural triangle of Sri Lanka should be included in a Sri Lanka holiday package if it is to be a well balanced holiday experience with nature, culture and history.

 You Will Meet Most Friendly People in the world During Your Sri Lanka Holidays